 Meeting Leonard made me want to throw away all of my things—my computers, my phone, my career, my ego—and help him build his mountain of mud and paint.
 Instead I helped Leonard carry a dozen hay bales up the mountain and promised to come back again.
 I returned a dozen times over six years to help him build, to photograph his work, and to try to better understand his humble genius.

 See Leonard Knight’s final visit to Salvation Mountain (5/13) here.
-The location of Salvation Mountain may be viewed here.
+The satellite view of Salvation Mountain is here.
 The official Salvation Mountain website and the obituary in the Los Angeles Times were the sources for some of the quotations above.